-We learned about the Dobrashian family through George Rowland Dobrashian’s descendant Marc Willers, who was interviewed for the project.
+We learned about the Dobrashian family through George Rowland Dobrashian’s descendant Marc Willers QC, who was interviewed for the project.
 Additional research found further interesting material about the family, especially Gertrude Dobrashian, once of the first pioneering female doctors in Britain.

 Gertrude Margaret Dobrashian was born on 23 January 1887 into Constantinople, in the family of Gabriel and Martha Dobrashians, committee members of the Quakers Friends’ Armenian Mission.
 They have been interested in Quaker teachings and converted, becoming active committee members helping the community.

 Gertrude Martha Gillet and Gabriel Dobrashian married in 1885 in Banbury, after which she moved back to Constantinople with her husband for several years where they had their children Gertrude Margaret (1887), George Rowland (1891), Theodore(1892), and Richanda Winifred (1896).
 The youngest – Arnold was born in London in 1898.
 Gabriel Dobrashian was a doctor and continued working as a doctor according to the 1901 census, when the family were living in Willesden.